AbleOTUK – Useful Resources

 Autism

 Autism is a developmental disability that affects how we experience the world around us.
 Autistic people are an important part of the world.
-Autism is a normal part of life, and makes us who we are.
+Autism is a normal part of life, and it makes us who we are.

 Reasonable adjustments